shikharkrdixit/WhatsappChatAnalysis/readme.md

 ***

 This is an Analysis of Whatsapp conversation of two people.
-It consists the messages sent be each person in the Conversation, the timeline of Conversation, Sentiment Analysis and etc. This is an NLP Associated project with an aim to get some meaningful insights from the conversation about the people.
+It consists the messages sent by each person during several Conversations, the timeline of the Conversations, Sentiment Analysis and etc. This is an NLP Associated project with an aim to get some meaningful insights from the conversation about the people.

+The full analysis can be found [here](https://rpubs.com/shikharkrdixit/whatsapptextanalysis) .

-Libraries used in this process :
+Libraries used in the Process :

 |PackageName |Utilization|
 |-----|--------|